raxoft/form_input/README.md

 The block is called in context of the form parameter itself, so it can access any of its methods and its form's methods easily.
-For example, you can let the form automatically disable some fields based on available user permissions by defining `is_forbidden?` accordingly:
+For example, you can let the form automatically disable some fields based on available user permissions by defining the `is_forbidden?` method accordingly:

 ``` ruby
   param :avatar, "Avatar",